 COLUMBUS, Ohio (WCMH) — The Ohio Department of Health has released the latest number of COVID-19 cases in the state.

-During last Thursday’s briefing, DeWine called on each Ohio county to put together a COVID defense team, made up of county commissioners, mayors, health commissioners, and leaders from hospitals, the business community and the religious community.
+DeWine said he is calling on each Ohio county to put together a COVID defense team, made up of county commissioners, mayors, health commissioners, and leaders from hospitals, the business community and the religious community.
 He said he has been reaching out to various counties already.

 He said the teams should assess their county’s situation, inventory assets, and focus on what steps are needed.